binaryphile/www.minimak.org/pages/learn.md

   Minimak on Tuesday, Thursday, Saturday and Sunday
 - __QWERTY by day, Minimak by night:__  Use QWERTY while you are working and Minimak for personal usage
-- __Which am I slowest at:__ Start each day by measuring your speed at both, then work on the one you're slower with
+- __Which am I slower at:__ Start each day by measuring your speed at both, then work on the one you're slower with

 With any of these methods, some people swear that using the new layout